Random matrices: Integrable systems

 We call this a determinantal formula, as the right-hand side is the determinant of a matrix of size two.
 Actually, iterating this formula leads to the more general \textbf{determinantal formula} whose right-hand side involves the \textbf{Cauchy determinant} ,

-The determinantal formula for the Tau function is a generalization of Fay's trisecant identity for theta functions.
-The theta functions of Fay's identity are indeed Tau functions of isospectral integrable systems \cite{Babelon:2003CIS}.
+The determinantal formula for the Tau function is a generalization of Fay's trisecant identity for Theta functions.
+Theta functions are indeed particular Tau functions of certain integrable systems that are called isospectral or finite gap integrable systems \cite{Babelon:2003CIS}.